 8. Natalie Imbruglia – Torn

-Key ‘I’m never getting over this’ lyric: I’m cold and I am shamed, lying naked on the floor.
+Key ‘I’m never getting over this’ lyric: I’m cold and I am ashamed, lying naked on the floor.

 It’s been 20 years since this song first hit our Sony Walkman’s, but it still hits us as hard as it did then.
-Reflecting over a relationship to a person who turned out to be completely different to the one you thought you knew packs a heart-breaking punch.
-Cue lots of melodramatic imagery of lying around naked, humiliated on various floors.
+Reflecting over a relationship to a person who turned out to be completely different from the one you thought you knew packs a heart-breaking punch.
+Cue lots of melodramatic imagery of lying around naked humiliated on various floors.